kimsQ/rc/docs/components/collapse.md

        <td>parent</td>
        <td>selector</td>
        <td>false</td>
-       <td>If a selector is provided, then all collapsible elements under the specified parent will be closed when this collapsible item is shown. (similar to traditional accordion behavior - this is dependent on the <code>panel</code> class)</td>
+       <td>If a selector is provided, then all collapsible elements under the specified parent will be closed when this collapsible item is shown. (similar to traditional accordion behavior)</td>
      </tr>
      <tr>
        <td>toggle</td>